-Personalisation Agent TSF data used for authentication proof and verification of the Personalisation Agent.
-Information - Coolianation - South Cryptographic authentication key used (i) by the Personalisation Agent to prove his identity and to get access to the logical travel document and 1 (ii) by the travel document's chip to verify the authentication attempt of a terminal as Personalisation Agent according to the SFR FIA_UAU.4/PACE, FIA_UAU.5/PACE and FIA_UAU.6/EAC.
-Physical part of the Travel document in form of paper, plastic and chip using secure printing travel document 1 to present data including (but not limited to) biographical data, data of 1 the machine-readable zone, photographic image and other data Pre-Personalisation I Process of writing Pre-Personalisation Data (see below) to the TOE i including the creation of the travel document Application (TOE life-cycle, Phase 2, Step 5) Pre-personalisation Any data that is injected into the non-volatile memory of the TOE by the Data t travel document Manufacturer (Phase 2) for traceability of non- personalised travel document's and/or to secure shipment within or between life cycle phases 2 and 3.
-It contains (but is not limited to) the Personalisation Agent Key Pair. · travel document's chip equipped with a unique identifier. travel document's chip - The Country to which the traveller is applying for entry.
-[2] Data enrolled for a known identity and used by the verifier to check the verification data provided by an entity to prove this identity in an authentication attempt.
-A device being able to establish communication with an RF-chip according to ISO/IEC 14443 [15].
-A repeat image of the holder's portrait reproduced elsewhere in the document by whatever means.
-[2] Secure messaging using encryption and message authentication code according to ISO/IEC 7816-4 [14] mode Service Provider An official organisation (inspection authority) providing inspection 7,1 service which can be used by the travel document holder.
+Personalisation Agent TSF data used for authentication proof and verification of the Authentication Personalisation Agent.
+Information Personalisation Agent Cryptographic authentication key used (i) by the Personalisation Agent Кеу to prove his identity and to get access to the logical travel document and (ii) by the travel document's chip to verify the authentication attempt of a terminal as Personalisation Agent according to the SFR FIA_UAU.4/PACE, FIA_UAU.5/PACE and FIA_UAU.6/EAC.
+Physical part of the Travel document in form of paper, plastic and chip using secure printing travel document to present data including (but not limited to) biographical data, data of the machine-readable zone, photographic image and other data Pre-Personalisation Process of writing Pre-Personalisation Data (see below) to the TOE including the creation of the travel document Application (TOE life-cycle, Phase 2, Step 5) Pre-personalisation Any data that is injected into the non-volatile memory of the TOE by the Data travel document Manufacturer (Phase 2) for traceability of non- personalised travel document's and/or to secure shipment within or between life cycle phases 2 and 3.
+It contains (but is not limited to) the Personalisation Agent Key Pair.
+Pre-personalised travel document's chip equipped with a unique identifier. travel document's chip traver document s chip equipped with a unique identifier.
+The Country to which the traveller is applying for entry [2] Receiving State The Country to which the traveller is applying for entry.
+[2] Reference data Data enrolled for a known identity and used by the verifier to check the verification data provided by an entity to prove this identity in an authentication attempt.
+RF-terminal A device being able to establish communication with an RF-chip according to ISO/IEC 14443 [15].
+Secondary image A repeat image of the holder's portrait reproduced elsewhere in the document by whatever means.
+[2] Secure messaging in Secure messaging using encryption and message authentication code encrypted/combined according to [4], [20], [2]. mode Service Provider An official organisation (inspection authority) providing inspection service which can be used by the travel document holder.
 Service Provider uses terminals (BIS-PACE) managed by a DV.
-Imitation of the inspection system to read the logical travel document or parts of it via the contactless communication channel of the TOE without 1 knowledge of the printed MRZ data.
-A specific order of authentication steps between an travel document and - a terminal as required by [4], namely (i) PACE or BAC and (ii) Passive Authentication with SO D .
+Skimming Imitation of the inspection system to read the logical travel document or parts of it via the contactless communication channel of the TOE without knowledge of the printed MRZ data.
+Standard Inspection A specific order of authentication steps between an travel document and Procedure a terminal as required by [4], namely (i) PACE or BAC and (ii) Passive Authentication with SO D .
 SIP can generally be used by BIS-PACE and BIS-BAC.
-A terminal is any technical system communicating with the TOE either through the contact based or contactless interface.
+Terminal A terminal is any technical system communicating with the TOE either through the contact based or contactless interface.
 A technical system verifying correspondence between the password stored in the travel document and the related value presented to the terminal by the travel document presenter.
-In this ST the role 'Terminal' corresponds to any decament presenter in this or the role reminar corresponds to any terminal being authenticated by the TOE.
-Terminal may implement the
+In this ST the role 'Terminal' corresponds to any terminal being authenticated by the TOE.
+Terminal may implement the terminal's part of the PACE protocol and thus authenticate itself to the travel document using a shared password (CAN or MRZ).